Blazemeter/RTEPlugin/README.md

 - *RTE Message*.
 When "Send keys" action is selected it is possible to specify fields to send and attention key to use:
   - *Payload*.
 Contains a grid in which user can specify different types of inputs:
       - **Input by Coordinates:** (row and column) of a field in the screen.
 Rows and columns starting from [1,1] (are 1 indexed).
-      - **Input by Label:** It could be a word or a text preceded by a field on the terminal screen.
+      - **Input by Label:** It could be a word, or a text preceded by a field on the terminal screen.
       - **Input by Navigation:** As the name describes, this input is going to navigate before placing the input value (String).
 There are five types of navigation; the four arrow navigation keys, and the tabulator key.
-Also you can specify how many times to send the navigation key before the input value.
+Also, you can specify how many times to send the navigation key before the input value.
         > Regardless from the input type, all of them will send a value (String) to the mainframe application.
   - **Copy from Clipboard:** In order to make the input creation quicker, a string convention as been added.
 Remember to always make a tabulation between prefixes or inputs.
     ```text